 - Gitzo Explorer GT2531EX tripod with Gitzo GH2750QR off centre ball head

-- Manfrotto 679 monopod with 494RC2 ball head (also kept in the car)
+- Manfrotto 679 monopod with 494RC2 ball head (generally kept in the car for walkabout use)

-- Adobe Creative Cloud (primarily Photoshop, but occasionally Lightroom)
+- Adobe Creative Cloud (primarily Photoshop, but occasionally Lightroom), ON1, Capture 1

-Although it can be a bit time-consuming to set up my preferred lighting is flash, and normally I’ll use the speedlite on-camera to trigger one or both of the studio heads (and to give a soft fill light by bouncing it off the ceiling, or even the wall behind the camera).
-The two studio heads then provide ideal key and accent lights and the set-up generally looks like that below, although light positioning will obviously vary from shot to shot.
+Although it’s a bit time-consuming to set up, my preferred lighting is studio flash, and normally I’ll use either an electronic trigger or the speedlight – mounted on the camera – to remotely fire the studio heads (the speedlight also gives a soft fill light by bouncing it off the ceiling, or even the wall behind the camera).
+The two studio heads then provided ideal key and accent lights and the set-up generally looked like that below, although light positioning would obviously vary from shot to shot.

-Notwithstanding the above, it looks like I’m migrating from flash to LEDD continuous lighting with the acquisition of a couple of tiny – but powerful – Nanlite Forza 60s.
-The lighting set up will be very similar, though, and I may even supplement them with the Metz speedlight on-camera.
+Notwithstanding the above, I’ve also incorporated some LED continuous lighting in my workflow with the acquisition of the powerful Godox VL150 together with a couple of tiny – but also powerful – Nanlite Forza 60s.
+The lighting setup is actually very similar, though.